tocchan/guildhall/mp2/c29/assignments/final/collisionevents.md

 In this case, you can fire the event only once since the user's event will have to determine how to handle it anyway from context.

-Another option is you make unique events by combining the object (rigidbody) name with the event name, such as "RB0.OnOverlapStart" so users can have per-object events.
+Another option is you make unique events by combining the object (collider) name with the event name, such as "RB0.OnOverlapStart" so users can have per-object events.
 For this to work you must be able to give your objects a unique name (either auto-generated or user defined).
 I would also recommend firing the event twice like before.

 This approach does have the added overhead of using a `NamedProperties`, but again this should not really register since collisions per frame will likely be low.
 And again, you can also improve `NamedProperties` later and get knock-on effects in other systems.